-On Wednesday, March 19, 2014, the district court handed down its ruling in the Suraj case, a lawsuit seeking state compensation.
+On Wednesday, March 19, 2014, the district court handed down its ruling in the national compensation lawsuit in the case of Ms. Suraj.

-The defendant was ordered to pay approximately 2.5 million yen to each of the plaintiffs (Suraju's wife and biological mother).
+The court ordered the defendant to pay approximately 2.5 million yen each to the plaintiffs (Mr. Suraj's wife and his mother).

-First, the court found that there was a causal relationship between the actions of the immigration officials and Suraj's cause of death, and acknowledged that the immigration officials' restraining actions caused breathing difficulties and led to "death by suffocation."
-This is completely different from the prosecution's decision in 2012 that Suraj's cause of death was heart disease.
+The court first determined that there was a causal relationship between the actions of the immigration officer and the cause of Suraj's death, acknowledging that he died of "suffocation" due to respiratory distress caused by the immigration officer's restraint.
+This is completely different from the prosecution's 2012 judgment that Suraj's cause of death was heart disease.

-However, the ruling also cited Suraj's verbal and physical actions that hinted at suicide, and stated that these actions "induced the illegal act of restraint."
-Neither Suraj's wife nor the support group are convinced of this point.
-However, in light of the great significance of this ruling, Suraj's wife and the support group APFS have decided to respect it.
+However, the judgment cited Suraj's actions, including his suicidal remarks, and stated that these actions "incited illegal suppression."
+Neither Suraj's wife nor the support group agrees with this point.
+Nevertheless, considering the great significance of this judgment, Suraj's wife and the support group APFS have decided to respect the ruling.

 We strongly urge the government to take this ruling seriously and not appeal.